 7 Common Misconceptions about PCB Design

+After years of PCB assembly you probably know about a decoupling capacitor, a solder mask, and schematic symbols like the back of your hand.
+Right?
 Brace yourself.
-We’re about to challenge everything you ever thought you knew about PCB design.
+We’re about to challenge everything you ever thought you knew about printed circuit board design.
 Well, maybe not everything.
 Seven things.
 Everyone holds to certain misconceptions when designing: things they’ve been taught, things they heard, things they learned firsthand that simply don’t apply anymore… Clinging to these misconceptions is a hindrance to your designs and can lead to defective boards and field failures, as well as higher overall production costs.
 It’s essential, every now and then, to take a look at the rules of thumb and standard design guidelines that you’ve been taught, and see if they really make sense in your current design environment.

 The 7 PCB Design Misconceptions